Freelancing as a Developer in India: Honest Truth

 The Confidence Problem

-If a client says your rate is too high, they are not your client.
+If a client says your rate's too high, they aren't your client.
 Move on.
-Trying to convince a price-sensitive client that you are worth it is a waste of energy that could be spent finding clients who already understand your value.
+Trying to convince a price-sensitive client that you're worth it is a waste of energy that could be spent finding clients who already understand your value.
+I learned this the hard way after spending three weeks negotiating with a client who eventually paid 40% of my asking rate — and then demanded twice the work.

 Taxes and GST: The Boring but Essential Part

-I am not a chartered accountant, so take this as general guidance and consult a CA for your specific situation.
-But here is what I learned the hard way.
+I'm not a chartered accountant, so take this as general guidance and consult a CA for your specific situation.
+But here's what I learned the hard way.

 GST Registration